 After multiple moves and the comings and goings of other military families both on and off installations, I’ve had quite a variety of neighbors.
 Not all of them have been favorable experiences, but I’m currently being spoiled.
 Maybe it’s because all of my neighbors are the only Americans in a village of German citizens.
 Maybe it’s because all of my American neighbors are far removed from family.
-Or maybe it’s just one of those special bonds that comes with living at an overseas location near a small installation.
+Or maybe it’s just one of those special bonds that come with living at an overseas location near a small installation.
 Either way, it got me thinking about what makes an ideal military neighbor.

 Get to know your neighbors!
 It’s nice to live close to someone you trust so you can ask for help when you need it, whether it’s with your pets or your children, or even to borrow a cup of sugar.
 If it’s your first PCS and your first time around new neighbors, you may be a little shy or unsure of introducing yourself.
 (Try these tips!
 If you just aren’t good with making conversation with people you don’t know so well.)
 We have ideas for house warming gifts and even a great way to introduce yourself with the gift of cookies and information.
 Greeting your neighbors with a quick hello and a smile is also nice.